jasmineeav/inventory-rebalancing-deployment-optimization/README.md

 This project simulates inventory deployment planning in a 6-DC, 3-plant food supply network, using Walmart 10oz products as a customer-specific planning scope.

-The analysis combines weekly forecast, inventory snapshots, frozen production plans, and in-transit STO shipments to answer four core business questions:
+The analysis combines weekly forecast, inventory snapshots, 4-week production plans, and in-transit STO shipments to answer four core business questions:

 1. Which SKU-DC combinations are at risk of shortage?
 2. In which week does the shortage first appear?